Is Culinary School a Waste of Money?

 4. Students Can Get Their Foot in the Door with a Culinary Externship

 A culinary externship could be the way into your dream job.
 Restaurants, bakeries, and food establishments of all types take on externs from culinary schools, exposing students to a work environment that they may not have experienced otherwise.
+Culinary schools work hard to provide their students with worthwhile externship opportunities.

 Escoffier graduate Parker Wilks-Bryant was an extern at Pujol in Mexico City, one of the best restaurants in the world.
 Without culinary school, Parker may not have been able to secure a hands-on industry externship in this highly competitive kitchen!*

 Some externships even lead to offers of full-time employment.
 While this is never a guarantee, it is one avenue that students can pursue to get in the door of their dream restaurant.
-Even if that job offer doesn’t pan out right away, students can always apply again when they have a few years of experience under their belts, and point to that previous externship on their resumes.
+Even if that job offer doesn’t pan out right away, students can always apply again later when they have a few years of experience under their belts and point to that previous externship on their resumes.

 Making the Most of Your Investment in Culinary School